mattn/go-gimei/README.md

 ### Deterministic Random

-gimei supports seeding of its pseudo-random number generator to provide deterministic output of repeated method calls.
+go-gimei supports seeding of its pseudo-random number generator to provide deterministic output of repeated method calls.

 ```